PDMLab/migrate-semver-mongoose/README.md

 ## Usage

 `migrate-semver` just handles the heavy lifting of finding the viable migrations to run based on a SemVer compliant version string passed into it.
+The parts specific to MongoDb / Mongoose are handled by `migrate-semver-mongoose`.

 The following example runs a migration for version `0.3.0`.